silviot/edx-platform-wiki/Shopping Cart.md

 1) Course id: Please put the course id associated with this course.
 This will be in the format of "{org}/{course}/{run}", such as "foo/bar/baz".
 It must exactly match the course ID set up in Studio.

-2) Mode slug: You must set this to "honor"
+2) Mode slug: You must set this to "honor".

 3) Mode display name: You can set this to however you wish to display this "mode".
-One recommended value would be "Honor Code"
+One recommended value would be "Honor Code".

-4) Min Price: Fill in with the price of the course
+4) Min Price: Fill in with the price of the course.

-5) Suggested Prices: Use the same price as with #4
+5) Suggested Prices: Use the same price as with #4.

 6) Currency: this defaults to "usd" (US Dollars).
-You can change this to be a different ISO code (e.g. 'chf' for Swiss Francs)
+You can change this to be a different ISO code (e.g. 'chf' for Swiss Francs).

 7) Expiration Date/Date Time.
 It is recommended to leave these blank.